pooledge/micmind/README.md

 ## Safety
 * Permanent motor braking while stall
 * Panic mode if connection to host computer is lost or not available
-* Clear visual status indication both host-/ and client-side
+* Clear visual status indication both host- and client-side

 ## Power management
 * Single 6c lithium-polymer battery for hours of operation, 5Ah, built-in